pongasoft/emscripten-glfw/README.md

 To be backward compatible with the current emscripten/glfw/javascript implementation, the default canvas selector is set to `Module['canvas']` so you don't need to provide one.

-To trigger fullscreen, you use `Module.requestFullscreen` like in the emscripten/glfw/javascript implementation.
-But you can provide a third parameter which is the canvas (selector) the call should apply to.
-If there is only one canvas then it will be routed to the single canvas.
+To trigger fullscreen, you use `Module.requestFullscreen` like in the emscripten/glfw/javascript implementation, with an optional 3rd parameter:
+* If you provide a third parameter, it should be the canvas selector describing which canvas to use
+* If you don't provide a 3rd parameter, the library does its best to determine which canvas to select:
+  * if only 1 canvas, then it is used
+  * if 2 (or more) canvases, then the last one that had the focus is used

 Building
 --------